-RUSSIAN ESTIMATE OF LORD RAGIAN.-The followng extract from a letter, dated St, Petersburg, pub-Hahed in Le Nord, shows how Lord Raglan was apprecisted by the Russians:-"Lord Ragian has died.
+BUSSIAN ESTIMATE OF LORD RAGLAN.-The following extract from a letter, dated St, Petersburg, published in Le Nord, shows how Lord Raglan was apprecisted by the Russians :--- "Lord Raglan has died.
 During the entire period of the command of this noble general, he succeeded in conciliating the esteem and respect not only of those with whom his nation was allied, but also of the enemy to whom he was opposed.
-He was one of the last of the heroes of that glorious English army which, under the command of the Duke of Wellington, illustrated the English name on so many battle-fields, and of which the few remaining veterans bore on their breasts, till lately, the honourable tokens.
+He was one of the last of the heroes of that glorious English army which, under the command of the Duke of Wellington, illustrated the English name on so many hattle-fields, and of which the few remaining veterans bore on their breasts, till lately, the honourable tokens.
 As a subject he performed his duty by obeying the command of his sovereign, and as a soldier by valiantly defending the honour of his flag; but even in the execution of his duty he preserved unblemished to his death his own personal dignity and that of his country.
 He has fallen, like so many others, a victim to this disastrous war.
-Honoured be his memory, and respected be his grave! which will be as sacred on the soil of Russia as on that of England: and, while pointing to it, no Russian will refuse to say-Siste, viator, heroem THERE has been no marked thange in the Funds all the week.
-A great want of business has prevailed.
-Railway calces."

-STRAHAN AND Co.'s BANKRUPTCY .- On Monday, Messrs.
+Honoured be his memory, and respected be his grave! which will be as sacred on the soil of Russia as on that of England: and, while pointing to it, no Russian will refuse to say-Siste, viator, heroem calces."
+STRAHAN AND CO.'S BANKRUPTCY .- On Monday Messrs.
 Rushworth and Jarvis offered by auction, on the premises, the banking establishment of Messrs.
+Strahan,

-Strahan, Paul, and Bates, consisting of the two freehold houses, Nos.
+Paul, and Bates, consisting of the two freehold houses, Nos.
 217 and 218, Strand.
-The purchasers were the directors of the London and Westminster Bank, for the sum of 20,000L The sale of the effects of Sir J. D. Paul upon the premises was afterwards proceeded with.
+The purchasers were the directors of the London and Westminster Bank, for the sum of 20,0001.
+The sale of the effects of Sir J. D. Paul upon the premises was afterwards proceeded with.

-STATE OF TRADE.-The prospects of an ample harvest appear to have had their effect upon trade in most parts of the country, a little less dulness being manifest.
+STATE OF TRADE. - The prospects of an ample harvest appear to have had their effect upon trade in most parts of the country, a little less dulness being manifest.
 From Birmingham we learn that Messrs.
-Hinde and Co., who lately failed, are stated to owe 33,000%, and that they offer 12s.
+Hinde and Co., who lately failed, are stated to owe 33,0001., and that they offer 12s.
 6d. by instalments.
 The Dudley and West Bromwich Banking Company have received assistance to carry them through their difficulties, and their proposed amalgamation with the Birmingham Banking Company will not take place in a direct form, although something like a mutual interest is said to have een established.

-THE LORD MAYOR'S COACH IN TROUBLE.-The late Lord Mayor, Mr. Alderman Sidney, refuses to pay the tax of 3l.
+THE LORD MAYOR'S COACH IN TROUBLE .- The late Lord Mayor.
+Mr. Alderman Sidney, refuses to pay the tax of 37.
 10s. on the state coach of the corporation; contending, and with great show of reason, that the vehicle is not his property individually, but the property of the City collectively.
-The assessor of the Ward of Walbrook, in consequence, has no other alternative than to distrain "the said carriage of state, and sell it by auction, charging all the costs and expenses to the corpora-The question is, who will they get to buy it?
+The assessor of the Ward of Walbrook, in consequence, has no other alternative than to distrain "the said carriage of state, and sell it by auction, charging all the costs and expenses to the corporation."
+The question is, who will they get to buy it?
 The late Lord Mayor has already done its reputation all the injury he can, by speaking despiteful words of it, and saying it is "neglected, filthy, and unsafe."
-Fancy a Common Councilman going home to his wife, and observing, "My dear, I have just looked in at the auction rooms, and have picked up the Lord Mayor's coach very cheap.'
+Fancy a Common Councilman going home to his wife, and observing, "My dear, I have just looked in at the auction rooms, and have picked up the Lord Mayor's coach very cheap.